 in 2022.

 Need more technical information?
 Writing a thesis or PhD?
-IWTO publishes an annual compliation of global wool production statistics – see iwto.org/resources/statistics/ for details.
+IWTO publishes an annual compilation of global wool production statistics – see iwto.org/resources/statistics/ for details.

 Wool Notes